CodecoolGlobal/roguelike-game-javascript-galiptai/README.md

 - clone the repository and be sure to be on "development" branch
 - open the index.html file in your browser

+---

+controls:
+- move around with WASD
+- open inventory with i
+- shoot after picking up the crossbow with arrow keys